espocrm/documentation/docs/user-guide/complex-expressions.md

 * in report filters;
 * when working with ORM to avoid writing raw SQL (for developers)

-!!! example "Note for developers"
+!!! note "Note for developers"

     It's possible to build expressions with `Espo\ORM\Query\Part\Expression` class.
 See [here](../development/orm.md#complex-expressions).